Merrimack Alum Serving as Interim Chief Ranger at Yellowstone

 It wasn’t until after leaving Merrimack that Reynolds decided to pursue a career in the National Park Service.
 She visited the Grand Canyon in Arizona during a road trip and that set her career path.

-“I immediately fell in love with the Grand Canyon and said ‘I have to come here to work,’” Reynolds said.
+“I immediately fell in love with the Grand Canyon and said ‘I have to come here to work,’” Reynolds recalled.

 Since then she has had extensive training and experience in everything from mounted horse patrol to helicopter rescues and swift water rescues.

-At the Cape, park rangers teach swimmers the safety precautions of swimming in waters with sharks but at Yellowstone visitors must understand that even though they are on dry land, they are not the top of the food chain.
-There is plenty of wildlife in Yellowstone that can’t be seen at the Cape and since starting her job June 18, Reynolds has seen grizzly bear, bison and elk.
+On the Cape, park rangers teach swimmers the safety precautions of swimming in waters with sharks but at Yellowstone visitors must understand that even though they are on dry land, they are not the top of the food chain.
+There is plenty of wildlife in Yellowstone that can’t be seen on the Cape and since starting her job June 18, Reynolds has seen grizzly bears, bison and elk.

 “I haven’t seen a wolf in the wild but I’m hopeful,” she said.

-Reynolds has not decided whether to apply for Yellowstone’s chief ranger post but knows her career has already been a success whether deciding to return to the Cape of not.
+Reynolds has not decided whether to apply for Yellowstone’s chief ranger post but knows her career has already been a success whether deciding to return to the Cape or not.